avenirs-esr/karuta-deployer/README.md

   # export JPDA_TRANSPORT=dt_socket

 ```

 you can set this env conf into the `${karutaDeployerPath}/etc/tomcat/bin/setenv.sh` or in your script runing the tomcat start command.

 NOTE 1: you can have a git repository to manage `karuta-backend_config` and `karuta-fileserver_config`, or have a NFS shared directory for all *_config + fileserver_data on which you apply snapshot save.

 NOTE 2: you can set `KARUTA_REPORT_FOLDER` environnement variable to customize the folder where log reports will be produced.

-## Database init:
+## Database init

 **The database should be created first with required grants for the server where is deployed Karuta.
-For that you can use the sql script etc/database/karuta-account.sql as example**
+For that you can use the sql script etc/database/karuta-account.sql as example.**

 NB: The database should be tuned with this conf:

-* create custom file for mariadb 10.5 on debian 11 like `/etc/mysql/mariadb.conf.d/51-custom.cnf`
+- create custom file for mariadb 10.5 on debian 11 like `/etc/mysql/mariadb.conf.d/51-custom.cnf`
-* edit and add the content
+- edit and add the content

 ```conf
 [mariadb]
 tmp_memory_table_size=2G
 max_heap_table_size=2G
 ```

 Following provide all commands that you should run from the project (it's an example on what can be done):